basilio/responsiveCarousel/README.md

 # responsiveCarousel

-Simpe and friendly responsive carousel plugin to integrate into your website!
+Simple and friendly responsive carousel plugin for jQuery.

 ## Features

+* Items adapts responsively
+* Accept any type of content
-* Single or Multiple Images
+* Single or multiple visible elements
-* AutoRotate
-* Multiples Carousels in one page
+* Multiples galleries in one page
+* AutoRotate option
-* KeyBoard and Swipe Navigation
+* Swipe and keyboard navigation by default
-* Linked Carousels
+* Allows linked galleries

 ## Documentation